 The Company recognizes transfers between levels of the fair value hierarchy as of the end of the reporting period.
-The Company does not hold material Level 3 securities, and therefore, there were no transfers in or out of Level 3 in the hierarchy during the years ended December 31, 2021 or 2020.
+There were no transfers between Level 2 and Level 3 during the years ended December 31, 2022 or 2021.

 4. Inventories